-We have developed a universal cancer biomarker with the potential of matching virtually all cancer patients to virtually all cancer drugs.
-Our biomarker is based on the simple fact that all cancer drugs work by preventing cancer cells from growing.
+We have developed a rapid therapy guidance test with the potential of matching virtually all cancer patients to virtually all cancer drugs.
+Our test is based on the simple fact that all cancer drugs work by preventing cancer cells from growing.
 We use a proprietary technology developed at MIT (called the Suspended Microchannel Resonator) to measure the weight change (which we call the mass response) of a patient’s ex vivo cancer cells in response to a wide variety of cancer drugs.
 We use this mass response to predict which cancer drugs will work for the patient.
-Mass response is a universal biomarker, as it can be measured for virtually all patients, regardless of their type of cancer and regardless of their genomic and proteomic profile, and for virtually all drugs, regardless of their mechanism of action.
+Mass response can be measured for virtually all patients, regardless of their type of cancer and regardless of their genomic and proteomic profile, and for virtually all drugs, regardless of their mechanism of action.

 The fundamental property that we measure is the “mass distribution,” a histogram of the masses of approximately 2,500 cancer cells.
 This histogram is created by weighing each individual cancer cell in the sample and plotting the number of cells at each mass.

 When an effective cancer drug is applied to a collection of cancer cells it disrupts their growth.
 In the figure, the cells change mass in response to a cancer drug, so their mass distribution is altered (the blue shape).
-Our biomarker (mass response) is a measure of the statistical difference between the mass distribution of cells without a drug applied and the mass distribution of cells with a drug applied.
-If the two distribution are statistically the same, then the cancer cells did not respond to the drug, and we conclude the drug is unlikely to be effective for this patient.
+If the two distributions are statistically the same, then the cancer cells did not respond to the drug, and we conclude the drug is unlikely to be effective for this patient.
 If the two distributions are statistically different, then the cancer cells responded to the drug, and we conclude the drug is likely to be effective for this patient.

 The Suspended Microchannel Resonator